 Future belongs to virtual reality.
 This statement is not a subject of discussion anymore.
 The question still is: will VR remain an expensive toy or will it become a powerful tool for various branches of human activity?
 Actually, it already has become and is widely used in business, education, military, and medicine.
 Virtual reality healthcare is a highly prospective branch with great potential!

-Virtual reality was first considered to be the new gaming technology.
+Virtual reality development was first considered to be the new gaming technology.
 But it has proved the capability to innovate other branches of our everyday life.
 Besides games, it got strongly accustomed in live events, movies and TV shows streaming, design and architecture, industry and military.
 What is even more important, VR brings innovations to medicine, bringing the branch to a completely new level.

 Have you ever believed that something virtual, something, you cannot even touch will become the best medicine?

 VR healthcare could have been a fiction decades ago, but in the 21st century, it is the reality.
 We can now witness the great breakthrough of virtual reality in medicine.
 Saving lives, minimizing suffering, treating diseases, teaching future doctors – this is what VR is now successfully doing.

 Just one example.
 Imagine a patient with burn severity.
 Every time his bandage is being replaced, he suffers incredible pain.
 Medications can reduce pain, but have a negative impact on the internal organs.
 Virtual reality healthcare offers an efficient and safe solution.
 The patient wears the VR glasses and virtually travels to the fantastic worlds, enjoys the top sightseeing destinations or theater performances.
 Surrounded by the beauty of nature and art, the patient can relax during the painful procedure.
 VR in medicine performs as a distractor and relieves pain.

 According to the statistic, global virtual reality healthcare market will reach $641 million by 2018 and $3,8 billion by 2020.
 The reason for such growth is the rapid technology development and efficient contribution to the medical IT sphere.

 Virtual reality healthcare application development